Life-the-game/SDK-OCaml/examples/ocaml/README.md

 * The `url` function helps you generate URL that correspond to the API methods.
 * The `go` function pretty much handles everything for you (execute the method, parse the result, unwrap the elements, ...).
 It takes a converting function as a parameter.

+In certain cases, you may also use these functions instead of `go`:
+* When the API method doesn't return anything, use `noop`
+* When at least one requirement (auth or lang) should be provided, use `any`

+In addition, you can handle some parameters using these:
+* When some parameters are optional in the `get` list required by the `url` function, use `option_filter` to clean your list.
+Also checkout `ExtLib.Option.map` if you need to convert some parameters to string.
+* Methods that return an API List take two optional parameters (limit, index).
+The `pager` function take both + a list of other parameters and return a clean list for the `get` list for `url`

 ###### Requirements